waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verified Clean Tiles**: Row 23, Row 24, Row 25, Row 27, Row 30.

 ## Current Status
 - Bird is at (15, 29).
-Facing: LEFT.
+Facing: DOWN.
-- Position: I am at (15, 30) (Side).
+- Position: I am at (15, 30) (Front).
-- Action: Interact (A) to startle it.
+- Action: Clear text (A), then observe.
-- Reason: I can't get behind it without making it turn again.
-Startling it is the best way to reset the situation.
+- Reason: I'm in front of it.
+It might fly away once the text is cleared.

 ## Tile Mechanics
 - **FLOOR**: Passable.
 Clean ground.